yashasvisingh14/MachineLearningEngineerWithMicrosoftAzure/README.md

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**
-Firstly, the dataset in csv format was imported through given URL.
-Then libraries were imported
+**Setting Up Training Script**
+Firstly, The libraries were imported then dataset in csv format was imported through specified URL using TabularDatasetFactory.
+Then running training script where clean_data function is used for cleaning and one hot encode the data.
+With train_test_split function, the data is splitted into training and testing with test size 0f 0.3.
+**HyperDrive Pipeline**

 **What are the benefits of the parameter sampler you chose?**